Data Protection Impact Assessments: Guidance for Data Controllers Using Microsoft Professional Services

 Introduction to Microsoft Professional Services

 Microsoft Professional Services includes a diverse group of technical architects, engineers, consultants, and support professionals dedicated to delivering on Microsoft's mission of empowering customers to do more and achieve more.
-Find out more about Microsoft Professional Services by going to the Microsoft Professional Services section on the Microsoft Trust Center.
+Find out more about Microsoft Professional Services by visiting the Microsoft Professional Services Trust page.

 Microsoft Professional Services takes its obligations under the General Data Protection Regulation (GDPR) seriously.
 The information in this document is designed to provide information about how Microsoft's support and consulting offerings that customers can use when preparing Data Protection Impact Assessments (DPIAs) under GDPR.

 Introduction to DPIAs

 Under the General Data Protection Regulation (GDPR), data controllers are required to prepare a DPIA for processing operations that are 'likely to result in a high risk to the rights and freedoms of natural persons.'
 There is nothing inherent in Microsoft Professional Services that would necessarily require the creation of a DPIA by a data controller using it.
 Rather, whether a DPIA is required will be dependent on the details and context of the type of services and how the data controller uses the professional services.

 The purpose of this document is to provide data controllers with information about Professional Services that will help them to determine whether a DPIA is needed and, if so, what details to include.

 Part 1: Determining whether a DPIA is needed